New York Pass and tourist cards: complete guide 2026

 Although the Explorer Pass, analyzed above, offers more flexibility and covers the same kind of need (with more freedom and more options), CityPASS can still be a viable alternative in specific situations, as we will see in its detailed analysis.

-Learn about and purchase the City Pass New YorkHow does City Pass New York work?
+Learn about and purchase the City Pass New YorkHow does City Pass work?

 CityPass New York is a 5-attraction tourist card, "built" in the following way: 2 fixed attractions + 3 attractions of my choice from a list of 6 (no need to choose which ones right away, I can do that on the spot).